-IRS Installment Agreement — Short-Term vs Long-Term Plans Compared
+IRS Installment Agreement — Short vs Long-Term

 The IRS offers two main installment agreement types: short-term (up to 180 days) and long-term (up to 72 months).
 The right choice depends on whether you can realistically pay within six months.
 Short-term plans have no setup fee and lower total interest.
 Long-term plans have lower monthly payments but cost significantly more over time.